RobotecAI/robotec-o3de-tools/readme.md

 # robotec-o3de-tools

 This repository is a collection of useful gems that are usable in O3DE.
-Those gems are open source, but refer to the license of every gem.
+Those gems are open source but refer to the license of every gem.
 Note that this is not a "Canonical" part of O3DE - those gems are third-party contributions and are not tested against any particular version of the O3DE engine.

 # RobotecRecordingTools